Welcome to today's edition of the Rush 24-7 podcast.

 It's just the outsider quality that alarms the suspicion that Obama is an outsider, a figure who really doesn't get America, grew clearer from his initial appointments.

-It's a fascinating piece, nails it occupying force, a foreign occupying force, a regime back after this.
+It's a fascinating piece, nails it, occupying force, a foreign occupying force, a regime back after this.

-Or at least the um the Gulf of Mexico.
+Or at least the Gulf of Mexico?

 I mean, that could go a long way toward minimizing any damage.